-Enjoy the best things to do in Skipton with our guide to the attractions, events and places of interest in this pretty North Yorkshire market town.
+Looking for things to do in Skipton?
+Check out our guide to the attractions, events and places of interest in this pretty North Yorkshire market town.

-Over the years, Skiptons high street has transformed beyond recognition, whilst retaining its beautiful architecture and having many intricate details for visitors and locals to enjoy all year round.
+Over the years, Skipton’s high street has transformed beyond recognition, whilst retaining its beautiful architecture and having many intricate details for visitors and locals to enjoy all year round.
 The people of Skipton are famous for being amongst the friendliest in the country, too!
-If you visit on a market day, you’ll find a buzzing offering of stalls at the UKs best small outdoor market!
+If you visit on a market day, you’ll find a buzzing offering of stalls at the UK’s best small outdoor market!
 Be sure to check out the side streets too as Skipton’s independent shops are scattered around and many you won’t want to miss!

-A short distance from the canal tow path is Aireville Park, which consists of 20 acres of parkland.
+A short distance from the canal towpath is Aireville Park, which consists of 20 acres of parkland.
 Many years ago it was owned by the Dewhurst family, and was part of Aireville Estate.
 It is now managed by Craven District Council.
-As well as a multi-use games area for sports of all types, there is an 18 hole pitch and putt golf course, a swimming pool and fitness centre as well as a childrens playground.
-There is a busy calendar of events held at Aireville Park, so keep an eye on our What’s On in Skipton section to see what’s on during your stay.
+As well as a multi-use games area for sports of all types, there is an 18 hole pitch and putt golf course, a swimming pool and fitness centre and an excellent children’s playground.
+The new wooden playground was added to the park just a couple of years ago and is full of exciting play equipment for children of all ages.
+There’s even a small zip line!

 Dating back over 900 years, Skipton Castle is a perfectly preserved piece of British history.
-Vistors can explore the medieval castle at their leisure which withstood a three-year siege during the Civil War.
-It’s open daily from 10am (Sunday from 11am) with the last admission at 5pm (October – March 4pm) and costs £8.30 for adults, £5.20 for children (5-17) and its free for under 5s, if you’re with the family a ticket for two adults and up to three children costs £26.60.
+Visitors can explore the medieval castle at their leisure which withstood a three-year siege during the Civil War.
+It’s open daily from 10am (Sunday from 11am) with the last admission at 5pm (October – March 4pm) and costs £8.30 for adults, £5.20 for children (5-17) and it’s free for under 5s.
+If you’re visiting as a family a ticket for two adults and up to three children costs £26.60.
 Free tour sheets are available in a choice of ten languages.

 Embsay and Bolton Abbey Steam Railway